TimeSnake/basic-bukkit/Inventory.md

 **Moveable:**
 If not set, the item can not be moved in inventories.

+**Immutable:**
+If set, the item can no longer be modified.
+Cloned item will not be immutable by default.
+This tag is recommended for basis items to clone from.

 ### InventoryListener (`Server#getInventoryEventManger()`)

 The inventory listeners are based on two registration types: